-‘Grazalema has the highest rainfall records in Spain’.
+‘Grazalema has the some of the highest rainfall records in Spain’.
 This is a phrase that is commonly found on the internet, but without further explanation could be very off putting to the holiday maker!
 Mountains will always alter their local climate where-ever they are in the world, and this is no exception.
 Note that only a few hours drive away at the eastern end of Andalucia is Europe’s only desert!
+So here is a bit about the weather In Grazalema.

 In winter is it often grey and drizzling for weeks on end?